Conflict Negotiation: Psychological Dynamics

-- Counter phobic - This defence entails our denying the anxiety we feel about the conflict, by becoming aggressive, confrontational, or carrying the proverbial "chip on the shoulder".
+- Counter phobic – This defense entails our denying the anxiety we feel about the conflict, by becoming aggressive, confrontational, or carrying the proverbial “chip on the shoulder“.

 - Escalation of the importance of the conflict – A person will respond to the conflict by blowing it out of proportion, or expressing their own needs, by acting overly melodramatic, and appearing too needy for attention.
 We want other people to believe our immediate needs are more important.

-- Rationalising and minimising the scope of the conflict - A person distances themselves emotionally from the conflict, by concentrating on details or unrelated details.
+- Rationalising and minimizing the scope of the conflict – A person distances themselves emotionally from the conflict, by concentrating on details or unrelated details.

-If we find that either we or our counterparty is reacting in a defensive manner, the above may help in characterising the reason behind the defensive response.
-When we realise what is occurring, we can take proactive steps to change the conflict into a problem-solving venue instead.
+If we find that either we or our counterparty is reacting in a defensive manner, the above may help in characterizing the reason behind the defensive response.
+When we realize what is occurring, we can take proactive steps to change the conflict into a problem-solving venue instead.